barionleg/cesium.wiki.gs/Code-Review-Tips.md

 * Be concise.
 Make every word tell.
 Less reading means more coding.
 * Provide motivation.
 Unless it is obvious, don't just suggest a change.
 Suggest _why_ the change should be made.
 * See the forest through the trees.
 Don't just review code one line at a time.
 Consider the big picture and its implications.
+* Bring other people into the conversation.
+If someone has expertise with a particular language feature or problem domain under review, invite them to help.

 Resources
 * [Practice Conspicuous Code Review](http://producingoss.com/en/producingoss.html#code-review) in [Producing Open Source Software](http://producingoss.com/).